coder/code-server/README.md

 ### Notes

 - At the moment we can't use the official VSCode Marketplace.
-Coder has created a collection of extensions that are open-source.
-While you can't directly download extensions from the official VSCode Marketplace, you can upload them to be installed in code-server.
+We've created a custom extension marketplace focused around open-sourced extensions.
+However, if you have access to the `.vsix` file, you can manually install the extension.

 ## Contributing